horsaen/afreeca-downloader/README.md

 The cookies can be found in Developer tools > Storage > Cookies

-#### Afreeca
+#### Soop

-rip afreeca, will update as needed, but will keep until it dies

-- Copy only the VALUE of PdboxTicket into .afreeca-downloader/cookies/afreeca
+- Copy only the VALUE of AuthTicket into .afreeca-downloader/cookies/soop
 - Should end up looking something like ``.A32.7bbT5``

 #### Panda